The Mini-Otter 140. Trials Motorcycle...

 21/03/2017.

-Brian Bedford Isle Of Man, riding the development "Mini-Otter" SuperCub, trials machine. ~~~~~~~
+Brian Bedford from the Isle Of Man, riding the development "Mini-Otter" SuperCub, trials machine. ~~~~~~~

 Photos Courtesy Stuart Bedford IOM ~~~~~~~ Brian Bedford aboard the "Mini Otter"® "SuperCub Trials "in the North of the Isle of Man.
 Last Sunday.21/03/2017. ~~~~~~~ More Photos Later.
 21/02/2018.
 Updated Machine with new features.